augelloantonio/buyit/TESTING.md

 - Select a product quantity
 - Click on the "Add to Cart" icon
 - Check the quantity of products in the cart icon in the navigation bar
-- Click on the cart icon in the navication bar
+- Click on the cart icon in the navigation bar
-- Check you products in the cart
+- Check your products in the cart

 #### Test Modify Quantity of Products
 - Go to All Products page
 - Select a product quantity
 - Click on the "Add to Cart" icon
 - Check the quantity of products in the cart icon in the navigation bar
-- Click on the cart icon in the navication bar
+- Click on the cart icon in the navigation bar
-- Check you products in the cart
+- Check your products in the cart
 - Change Quantity number in the product details
 - Click on Amend
 - Check the updated quantity

-#### Test Renove Product from Cart
+#### Test Remove Product from Cart
 - Go to All Products page
 - Select a product quantity
 - Click on the "Add to Cart" icon
 - Check the quantity of products in the cart icon in the navigation bar
-- Click on the cart icon in the navication bar
+- Click on the cart icon in the navigation bar
 - Check you products in the cart
 - Click on "Remove"
 - Check that the product in not anymore in the cart